90 Follow-Up Email Subject Lines from Real Campaigns

 Similar to the use case we’ve just discussed, and since guest posting is a very popular reason for doing email outreach, we’re now going to share a good email subject line you can use when following up for guest posting purposes.

-Before we get into the actual subject line, we probably need to mention that a good subject line to follow up for guest posting needs to be one that’ll allow you to actually start building a relationship with your prospect.
+Before we get into the actual subject lines, we probably need to mention that a good subject line to follow up for guest posting needs to be one that’ll allow you to actually start building a relationship with your prospect.

 A great way to get there is through a personalized email subject line that possibly mentions the email recipient’s name, to both: